What’s your breakfast personality?

 5. Breads and spreads (type 2)

 The men who eat this are more likely to have a sugar-sweetened drink – like fruit juice, soft drink or cordial – rather than coffee or tea, and are younger and more likely to have worked in the past week.
-The women in this category prefer refined-grain bread varieties.
+The women in this breakfast personality type prefer refined-grain breads.

-Dr Leech says that understanding the choices different population groups make when eating breakfast can help tailor meal-specific messages to encourage healthy diet changes.
+Dr Leech says understanding the choices different breakfast personality types make when eating breakfast can help tailor meal-specific messages to encourage healthy diet changes.

 “Breakfast is often a meal we eat out of habit,” she says.
 “Making small changes to the food we eat at breakfast can make a big difference to the nutritional quality of our diet overall.
 These small changes are achievable because they don’t require many cooking skills.

-“For example, older Australians who prefer breads and spreads at breakfast could be encouraged to add protein-rich foods, such as eggs or reduced-salt baked beans, as part of broader strategies to promote healthy ageing.”
+“For example, older Australians who prefer breads and spreads at breakfast could be encouraged to add protein-rich foods.
+For example, eggs or reduced-salt baked beans, as part of broader strategies to promote healthy ageing.”

 Other simple changes include replacing refined-grain cereals or breads with wholegrain varieties; processed meats with unprocessed meats; adding tomato or avocado to quality proteins such as eggs; or adding nuts, seeds, fruit or yoghurts to cereals.

-“People who eat wholegrain high-fibre cereals and milk for breakfast had the healthiest weight profiles, and breakfast consumption was also linked to other lifestyle factors that may play a role in weight management,” Dr Leech says of the study findings.
+“People who eat wholegrain high-fibre cereals and milk for breakfast had the healthiest weight profiles,” Dr Leech says of the study findings.
+“Breakfast consumption was also linked to other lifestyle factors that may play a role in weight management.

-“Choosing wholegrain cereals and wholegrain breads at breakfast could help Australians meet their daily fibre requirements and reduce their risk of certain health conditions, including diabetes, bowel cancer and heart disease.”
+“Choosing wholegrain cereals and wholegrain breads at breakfast could help Australians meet their daily fibre requirements.
+It also reduces their risk of certain health conditions, including diabetes, bowel cancer and heart disease.”

 You can increase your fibre intake easily by including a slice of wholemeal or grain-rich bread topped with beans, mushrooms and spinach; or half a cup of cooked porridge or other wholegrain cereal and some fruit as part of your regular breakfast.
 You can also check out these five nutritionist-approved breakfast choices.